AyrA/RomsBrowse/README.md

 This is the recommended way to run the application.
-This way it runs even when nobody is logged into the device, and it can be used directly, or in combination with any webserver that supports reverse proxy operations.
+This way it runs even when nobody is logged into the device, and it can be used directly, or in combination with any webserver that supports reverse proxy operations, not just IIS.

 To install the application as a service, do the following: